Marlyn-Mayienga/MovieApp-JS-Capstone-Project/README.md

 Download the ZIP from this location, or run the following git command to clone the files to your machine:

-`git clone git@github.com:Marlyn-Mayienga/MovieApp-JS-Capstone-Project.git `
+- clone your project using `git clone git@github.com:Marlyn-Mayienga/MovieApp-JS-Capstone-Project.git `
-- Once the files are on your machine, open the Movie-App folder in Visual Studio Code.
+- cd into the project folder `cd MovieApp-JS-Capstone-Project`
-- With the files open in Visual Studio Code,launch the files with Live Server.
+- run `npm install`
-- You can also directly open the HTML in the "dist" directory.
+- run `npm start`

 ## Authors